 In October 2018, the Nominating/Corporate Governance Committee established minimum common shareholdings for its non-employee directors.
 Directors are required to own common shares of the Company having a value equal to five times the annual cash retainer fee.
-The stock ownership level must be achieved within the later to occur of (a) October 23, 2023 (i.e., the fifth anniversary of the date of adoption of the minimum ownership guidelines), or (b) five years after their first election as a director.
+The stock ownership level must be achieved within five years after their first election as a director.
 Directors are expected to accumulate the required number of shares ratably over the applicable five-year period.
 Once achieved, the minimum share ownership amount should be maintained as long as the person serves as a director of the Company.

 Failure to maintain the minimum requirements of the guidelines may result in a director receiving future payments of director fees in the form of equity until he or she has satisfied the minimum ownership guidelines.
 The Board of Directors may also bar the director from selling Company shares until the minimum share guidelines have been achieved.
-On December 31, 2023, each non-employee director, except Ms. Braun and Dr. Jones, met the minimum shares holdings, including applicable phase-in periods.
-Ms. Braun joined the Board of Directors in January 2020 and Dr. Jones joined in January 2022 and have not yet reached their minimum stock holdings but each expects to comply over the five year period.
+On December 31, 2024, each non-employee director, except Ms. Davis, met the minimum shareholdings, including applicable phase-in periods.
+Ms. Davis joined the Board of Directors in May 2024 and has not yet reached her minimum shareholdings but expects to comply over this applicable five year period.